 Her exams went smoothly, and we chatted more often.
-There was a connection, and we both knew it.
+There was an undeniable connection, and we both knew it.
 Somehow our souls were destined to collide, and we were meant to be ‘amigos’!
-So as destined, we started off talking about our choice of movies, our favourite music, and so on….
+So as destined, we started off talking about our choice of movies, our favorite music, and so on and so forth….

 Looking for friends online is not something I ever did consciously.
 But when I stumbled upon her, my life truly changed.
-My life has opened up a lot in the last 3 months since we became e-buddies.
-In life I’ve had really good enemies, and really bad friends, and needless to say both these classes of souls have taught me a lot about life.
+My life has opened up a lot in the last three months since we became e-buddies.
+In life, I’ve had really good enemies and really bad friends, and needless to say, both these classes of souls have taught me a lot about life.

-Our relationship made me ponder, whether, like the soul mate theory, there is a theory that states that two perfect strangers are destined to enter each other’s lives and eventually their friendship will make both their lives bodacious!
+Our relationship made me ponder, whether, like the soulmate theory, there is a theory that states that two perfect strangers are destined to enter each other’s lives and eventually their friendship will make both their lives bodacious!
 To find friends online doesn’t seem like such a wasteful thing to me now.

-I wouldn’t mind propounding such a theory, because this experience is more than enough evidence for such a theory.
+I wouldn’t mind propounding such a theory because this experience is more than enough evidence to back it up with.
 I’m sure in the near future, some wise scientist or mystic will work to this end (if somebody hasn’t already!)

 I’m deeply indebted to the internet.
 If someone asks me today, ‘Are online friends real friends?’, I say yes without hesitation.
-To find friends online has helped me find help when I was victimised and isolated, it helped me grow, and it also gifted me this awesome relationship that will last for years, I know it.
+To find friends online has helped me find help when I was victimized and isolated, it helped me grow, and it also gifted me this awesome relationship that will last for years, I know it.
 I’d like to hang out in real life with my friend, but even if we can’t (because spreading slander is second nature to society), I’m sure this friendship will go a long way.
 Our journey of being online best friends has its own charm.